What is a Word Scrambler?

 These simple, free-to-use resources will take a word of your choice and mix up the letters, forcing your student to analyse the ‘word’, and figure out the correct order of the letters.

-Are they easy to find?
+Is a Word Scrambler easy to find?

 They’re so easy to find that you’ll wonder why you’re not already using them.